doofenshirmtz/2025-Ballon-D-or-Analysis/README.md

-My goat raphinha was the most disrespected footballer of 2025
+Raphinha was the most disrespected footballer of 2025

 Heres an youtube video talking about it as well https://www.youtube.com/watch?v=Rja6ILngQj0

-anyway here my basic ass cpu used random forrest to dunk on them dumb journalists and prove raphina deserved to win
+So I decided to use random forrests on my basic hardware and prove that even it thinks that Raphinha deserved to win

 <img width="535" height="115" alt="image" src="https://github.com/user-attachments/assets/8091456e-ae96-4707-99b7-2a943859da0e" />